Eximprod/docs/ES200/ES200_PowerPlantController_Manual.md

 - **Status Feedback:** Throughout its operation, Mode Q(U) employs status callbacks to indicate critical states (e.g., when a voltage command is attempted, when a setpoint is out of bounds, during ramp execution, or upon successful command execution), ensuring that the broader control system remains informed.

 ## 1.6.
 Understanding the pre-configured points
 Whenever a **Power Plant Controller** equipment is added in the database configuration using ES200 Dashboard, a number of pre-configured points will be added to the equipment based on the specified configuration variables.
 These points will be different based on wether you select **Active Power** or **Reactive Power** as the operating mode.
-On top of that, some other points will be added based on the status of the **Testing** flag which we will be showcased shortly.
+Additionally, some other points will be added based on the status of the **Testing** flag which will be showcased later in this section.
 First, let's showcase the difference between the two operating modes.
 For **Active Power**, the generated points are the following: